Our Astronomy Club is open to all ages and experience levels!

 Notes for when registration opens:

 Registration is through the CivicRec interface the City of Kingsport uses for all activities and rentals.
 If you already have a user account, just log in and click on the link below for the event to pay for registration and make your personalized choices like T-shirt size, vegetarian options, additional shirt orders, etc. If you are not in the system, you’ll set up a new user account with password.
 You’ll find StarFest in Ticketed Events under the BMP Astronomy / Observing divider within the Bays Mountain Park & Planetarium tab in the catalog.
 Please remember that you need to register each individual that is attending, even if they are a small child.
 Just add each person to your family user account in CivicRec and then add a new registration for each person to your cart and then check out.
-Please note: There are now three student/child discounted price points for registration!
+Please note, there are three student/child discounted price points for registration!
 And, there is no service fee for registering online.
 The event is through the Bays Mountain Park Association, the non-profit support organization for the Park.

 If you need to pay with a check, use the button link below for the printable page option.
 Again, please use a separate sheet for each person registering.

-Also, though camping/sleeping at the Park is offered for StarFest 2023 delegates at no additional charge, you might want to stay at the closest and finest hotel in the Tri-Cities region.
+Also, though camping/sleeping at the Park is offered for StarFest 2024 delegates at no additional charge, you might want to stay at the closest and finest hotel in the Tri-Cities region.
 Remember, we do not have showers nor sleeping dorms at the Park.
 The Marriott MeadowView Conference Resort & Convention Center is a four-star facility only three miles away.
 A special rate has been established.
 Use the button link lower on this page in the “Sleeping Arrangements” section.
 If you like, there are five other hotels within a quarter mile of MeadowView.

-Bays Mountain StarFest 2023:
+Bays Mountain StarFest 2024:

 Greetings Everyone!